aphillipps/EVPN-TOI/5-PVLAN/README.md

 Configure host1 in a different VLAN (community 2 or isolated) and test connectivity again.

-Check the ooutputs above.
+Check the outputs above.
 Do some tcpdumps and you will see that every time the VNI used is the VNI from the source host.

-Note that on vEOS you will be able to ping from host1 to host2 even if there are in different communities as PVLAN is not supported in data-pplane, but you will at least see the switch encapsulation behaviour and the MAC address learning.
+Note that you will be able to ping from host1 to host2 even if there are in different communities as PVLAN is not supported in data-plane on vEOS , but you will at least see the switch encapsulation behaviour and the MAC address learning.